 One of the common tax deductions Canadians claim is charitable donations.
 Usually, these are cash donations, but can also be in the form of a gift of stocks or property.
-The Canadian income tax act defines charities and nonprofits differently.
-Understand how the organization’s classification impacts your gift for tax purposes.
+The Canadian income tax act defines charities and non-profits differently.
+It is important to understand how the organization’s classification impacts your gift for tax purposes.

 The Key Differences Between a Registered Charity and a Non-profit